stanfordnlp/stanza/_pages/depparse.md

 ## Example Usage

 Running the [DepparseProcessor](depparse.md) requires the [TokenizeProcessor](tokenize.md), [MWTProcessor](mwt.md), [POSProcessor](pos.md), and [LemmaProcessor](lemma.md).
 After all these processors have been run, each [`Sentence`](data_objects.md#sentence) in the output would have been parsed into Universal Dependencies (version 2) structure, where the head index of each [`Word`](data_objects.md#word) can be accessed by the property `head`, and the dependency relation between the words `deprel`.
 Note that the head index starts at 1 for actual words, and is 0 only when the word itself is the root of the tree.
 This index should be offset by 1 when looking for the govenor word in the sentence.

-### Access Head and Dependency Relation for Word
+### Accessing Syntactic Dependency Information

-The code below shows an example of accessing the head word and dependency relation for each word:
+Here is an example of parsing a sentence and accessing syntactic parse information from each word:

 ```python
 import stanza